hphelion/documentation/commercial/GA1/commerical.services-sherpa-overview.md

 Depending upon your user type, Cloud Architect or Administrator, you can use the portal to update your clouds.

-Based on the installation and location within the cloud, the Sherpa user has different functions and content available.
+Based on the installation and location within the cloud, the Sherpa user has different functions.
+The content available is also based on the Sherpa user logged in.

-Sherpa is deployed in the undercloud to connect to the remote catalog web service.
-It is configured to pull overcloud images and other support content down into the undercloud so that the images are deployed or upgraded.
+Sherpa is deployed in the Undercloud to connect to the remote catalog web service.
+It is configured to pull Overcloud images and other support content down into the Undercloud so that the images are deployed or upgraded.

-Sherpa may be deployed in the overcloud to provide cloud content, and workloads to be deployed within the overcloud.
+Sherpa may be deployed in the Overcloud to provide cloud content, and workloads to be deployed within the Overcloud.

 <!---### Tasks performed by users ###